kentgilv/AD-Task-1/readme.md

 </div>

 <div align="center">
   NutriHealth is a simple 2-page Health-themed website using HTML, CSS, JavaScript and PHP.
-It consist of a Landing Page and a Demonstration Page (Services Page) demonstrating the Fundamentals of PRogramming which includes Variable Declaration, Conditional Statements, and Looping Statements.
+It consist of a Landing Page and a Demonstration Page (Services Page) demonstrating the Fundamentals of Programming which includes Variable Declaration, Conditional Statements, and Looping Statements.
 </div>

 <br />